HunterCartier702/RedHat-RHCE-Notes/README.md

 ```

-Ansible will check the vars/ directory by default, so if you are using vars from another directory then you would specify it with "vars_viles:" You don't need to specify a vars_files for default directories such as, vars/ host_vars/ and group_vars/
+Ansible will check the vars/ directory by default, so if you are using vars from another directory then you would specify it with "vars_files:" You don't need to specify a vars_files for default directories such as, vars/ host_vars/ and group_vars/

 ```yaml